Pronic number: As figurate numbers

+Due to this ratio, the nth pronic number is at a radius of n and n + 1 from a perfect square, and the nth perfect square is at a radius of n from a pronic number.
+The nth pronic number is also the difference between the odd square (2n + 1)^{2} and the (n+1)st centered hexagonal number.

 Since the number of off-diagonal entries in a square matrix is twice a triangular number, it is a pronic number.

 Sum of pronic numbers

 The partial sum of the first n positive pronic numbers is twice the value of the nth tetrahedral number: